Programming toeholds

 Each day I’ve reflected on how I tried to solve each problem.
 What can I do to save time tomorrow?
 There’s been little overlap between technologies and specific issues so far.
 The space feels vast and growing.
 The toeholds I have found are general lessons that have sped me up and cut down on a few shame spirals:

-1. Don’t get frustrated.
-Some difficulty is desirable, but I need a clear head to solve them.
+- Don’t get frustrated.
+Some difficulty is desirable, but I need a clear head to solve problems.
 Anger makes me miss things.

-6. Know my context.
+- Know my context.
 Which systems am I running?
 Which page version am I editing and viewing?
-Which frameworks and versions did I chose?
+Which frameworks and versions did I choose?
 Which scope is this code block nested within?
 Does this example assume the same context I’m in?

 When I wasn’t methodical about a problem, I let this copy-pasted code snippet stump me for about a day.
 (I know.)